gildean/NodeBlog/README.md

 How to use:
 -----------
-Make sure that mongodb is running somewhere and set your database-info in `dbinfo.js` (if mongo is running on localhost, you don't need to).
+Make sure that mongodb is running somewhere and set your database-info in `dbinfo.js`.

 Install dependencies:
 ```